 The Provident Bank is headquartered in Jersey City and is the 4th largest bank in the state of New Jersey.
 It is also the 133rd largest bank in the nation.
-It was established in 1839 and as of December of 2013, it had grown to 886 employees at 79 locations.
-The Provident Bank has a B+ health rating.
+It was established in 1839 and as of March of 2014, it had grown to 875 employees at 78 locations.
+The Provident Bank has a A health rating.

 Stay away of The Provident Bank.
 Incompetent, rude, unprofessional and ignorant people.